getodk/governance/TSC-1/README.md

 - The TSC discusses and refines specifications during its meetings
 - Accepted specifications are placed on the [roadmap](https://github.com/opendatakit/roadmap/projects/1)

+## Lazy consensus guidelines

+The TSC-GOVERNANCE document specifies: "For internal project decisions, Committers shall operate under Lazy Consensus.
+The TSC shall establish appropriate guidelines for implementing Lazy Consensus (e.g., expected notification and review time periods)."

+This section lays out those guidelines.
+Our goal is to allow sufficient time for thoughtful, asynchronous deliberation and feedback by the TSC without unduly impeding the work of those in need of a decision.

+If a decision from the TSC is called for in a given matter, a proposal should be made by a committer or TSC member and it should have a deadline included.
+The TSC must be notified by being @mentioned in a post on the forum.
+Everyone on the forum can @mention the TSC and the notifications will also appear in #tsc-1-pulse on Slack.

+TSC members have at least 72 hours (3 days) to object to proposals.
+Controversial or breaking changes (e.g., spec additions, feature removal, governance changes) require at least 120 hours (5 days) to object.
+TSC members can request more time (typically no more than a doubling of the initial time).

+TSC members should acknowledge reading the proposal (preferably with a comment) so there is a visible record of their approval.
+If there are no objections, the proposal can proceed.
+If there are objections, there should be discussion until there are no more objections or the proposal is withdrawn or rejected.

+Asynchronous decisions of the TSC may be made only via the forum, and not GitHub PRs (e.g., for the website) or Slack conversations or emails.
+This is by design.
+We want to have a single place (the forum) where all TSC members are expected to respond.

 ## Meeting Facilitator Checklist

 ### Pre-preparing